Hard Enamel vs Soft Enamel – Which One’s Better for My Design?

 How to Create a Hard Enamel or Soft Enamel Pin

 As we’ve discussed, the production process varies significantly whether you’re creating a hard enamel pin or a soft enamel pin.
 But as far as you’re concerned, the custom product creation process is extremely similar no matter what type of pin you decide to make!
-The/Studio’s DIY online product creation tool makes it easy to partner with top factories in producing a high-quality hard enamel or soft enamel pin.
+THE/STUDIO’s DIY online product creation tool makes it easy to partner with top factories in producing a high-quality hard enamel or soft enamel pin.
 We’ll walk you through the simple process step-by-step:

 1. Select your pin type